You are at: CarrTracks >About John Carr

 In case English is not your first language, try this list of languages that hopefully will have your language.

-That was written ten years ago.
+That was written a number of years ago.
 Now you can watch the Jesus film on your cell phone.
 Go to the Jesus film project.
 The film is about an hour and a half long.
 If you want to hear the story in English then click on the RED box titled Watch the "Jesus" film.
 However, the film has been translated into more than 1400 languages.
 So if you prefer a different language, click on the Country Lookup Map in the box on the right side of the screen under the picture of Jesus.
 The program will display a world map and you can select your contry of origin.
 As an example for Russia, there are videos in 62 languages.
 Click on the language that you speak best and the next screen will show you all of the films available in your language.
 Enjoy.
 It is free.

 My wife and I have been serving with Wycliffe Bible Translators for almost 40 years.
 For more information about Wycliffe and an opportunity to help take God's Word to the ends of the earth, see our page on the Wycliffe website.